All treatment providers we recommend are regulated by the Care Quality Commission (CQC) or Care Inspectorate.

 Further examples of common therapy include brief interventions and motivational interviewing.

-Motivational interviewing is very effective in regard to addiction treatment as it strengthens an individual’s motivation and readiness and commitment to recover.
+Motivational interviewing is very effective in regard to addiction psychiatric treatment as it strengthens an individual’s motivation and readiness and commitment to recover.

 This list is not extensive but covers some of the most popular treatments available.